KrakenTech-LLC/RMM-Hunter/README.md

 ---

-**Note**: The underlying Scurvy framework is not publicly accessible and is maintained in a private repos
+**Note**: The underlying Scurvy framework is not publicly accessible and is maintained in a private repository.